459thSCO/PuertoRico/README.md

 1500 - 07 Popular Windows Network Services and Applications

-1600 -
+1600 - Keep watching

 ### Thursday

+0800 - Keep watching windows server vids, Set up windows server as a virtual machine on your computer

+You can get the iso from the class instructor usb, or download it directly from [Microsoft](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server).

-0800 - STIG Checklists, Where to get them, how to use them, how to automate them, how to secure an enterprise
+0900 - STIG Checklists, Where to get them, how to use them, how to automate them, how to secure an enterprise

-0900 - DoD Security Fundamentals, Why do we STIG, How does it contribute to our secure communications, and building a security program
+1000 - DoD Security Fundamentals, Why do we STIG, How does it contribute to our secure communications, and building a security program

-1000 - IT Troubleshooting and Essentials Training
+1100 - IT Troubleshooting and Essentials Training

-1100 -

 1300 -